SpicyChickenNoodleSoup/Chinese-Idiom-Username-Generator-wServer/README.md

 # Chinese-Idiom-Username-Generator-wServer
-A rather out-of-the-box personal web development and web scraping passion project with HTML, CSS, Javascript using Chinese Idiom dataset from https://github.com/by-syk/chinese-idiom-db by @By_syk.
+A rather out-of-the-box personal web development and web scraping passion project with HTML, CSS, Javascript using Chinese Idiom dataset from https://github.com/by-syk/chinese-idiom-db by @by_syk.
 A WeChat or gaming username generator that suggests username based on Chinese Idioms based on name input.
 First attempt at HTML, CSS, Javascript, and building a Flask server with Python.
 Test it on http://spicychickennoodlesoup.pythonanywhere.com/